thomasabishop/eolas/zk/Listing_and_navigating_directories_in_the_Shell.md

   - shell
 ---

+# Listing and navigating directories in the shell

 ## Listing options

 Obviously we know that in order to list the files and sub-directories in our